All posts

 How Many Locations Does Each Provider Offer?

-For a non-resident LLC owner, the location question has a specific dimension: the mailing address appears on bank applications, tax filings, and vendor accounts.
-A Wyoming LLC with a New York mailing address creates no legal problem, but it may create questions from banks conducting KYC verification.
-Matching the virtual mailbox state to the LLC formation state (see best state for non-resident LLC) reduces friction during account setup.
+For non-resident LLC owners, the mailing address shows up on bank applications, tax filings, and vendor accounts.
+A Wyoming LLC with a New York mailing address is legally fine, but it can raise questions during bank KYC.
+Matching the mailbox state to the LLC formation state cuts friction during account setup.

-Anytime Mailbox has the widest coverage with 2,500+ locations in all 50 US states plus 40+ countries.
-This is relevant for founders who want a local presence in a specific city or who need addresses in multiple states.
-Pricing and features vary by location because each CMRA sets its own rates, which means the same plan name can cost $5.99/mo in one city and $19.99/mo in another.
+Anytime Mailbox covers 2,500+ locations in all 50 states plus 40+ countries.
+The catch: each CMRA sets its own rates, so the same plan can cost $5.99/mo in one city and $19.99/mo in another.

 Which Service Handles Mail Scanning Differently?